 - Swimming pool

 Although you can self-cater, Naveen, the villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner, so you might as well have a complete holiday!
 All groceries are priced at cost and meals are served family-style, with everyone sharing dishes.
 Naveen buys fresh stocks at Galle’s markets daily after taking your orders for lunch and dinner.

-Breakfast can be Western or Sri Lankan, accompanied by buffalo curd and honey (which also makes a great dessert), tropical fruits and cereals or museli.
+Breakfast (included in the rates) can be Western or Sri Lankan, accompanied by buffalo curd and honey (which also makes a great dessert), tropical fruits and cereals or museli.
 We woke to a cooked breakfast of eggs, toast and bacon washed down with Naveen's special mixed fruit juice.
 The Sri Lankan option includes vegetarian curries, a fish or chicken curry and string hoppers (steamed vermicelli-like rice flour nests).

 Lunches and dinners can be as light or as indulgent as you’d like; the menu lists plenty of local fish and seafood, plus veggie options.
 Expect plenty of delicious Sri Lankan curries, along with Western options if you prefer.
 For lunch, we had a delicious herb-encrusted coral fish with a lightly dressed salad.
 In the evening, deep fried fish balls (very moreish!) were paired with pre-dinner drinks, and our 3-course dinner included a delicious coq au riesling (with crispy roast potatoes) and a wicked chocolate mousse.